Understanding the UML Diagram: Everything You Need to Know

 To put together a UML diagram, you should start by breaking down what you are trying to map out.
 Define it by its parts, as these will become the body of the elements in the diagram.

-If this is a piece of software, this would be the different classes or objects in the software.
-Whereas if it is a structure diagram, this would be all the roles in the company or group.
+If this is a piece of software, it would represent the different classes or objects in the software.
+Alternatively, if it is a structure diagram, it would represent all the roles in the company or group.

 After this, you should determine how the items in your diagram move work or data between one another.
-This could be displaying delegation of responsibility if this were a work structure diagram.
-Alternatively, this would relate to the movement of a single item of development if this were a workflow UML.
+If this were a work structure diagram, this could display the delegation of responsibility.
+Alternatively, it would relate to the movement of a single development item if this were a workflow UML.

-With a piece of software, this could be displaying the passing of data from one class to another in a software UML diagram.
+AA software could display data passing from one class to another in a UML diagram.
 Also, you can use UML diagrams to show whether a class inherits its traits from elsewhere in the program or not.

 There are standards for exactly how to display these relationships.
-You can find more details on how to do this elsewhere if you want to continue learning.
+If you want to continue learning, you can find more details on how to do this elsewhere.

-Generally, UML diagrams “flow down,” so the item with the highest importance sits on the top and/or left.
-After working through these relationships, you should have a solid idea of organizing the whole diagram.
+Generally, UML diagrams “flow down,” so the item with the highest importance sits at the top and left.
+After working through these relationships, you should have a solid idea of how to organize the diagram.

 What Goes in These Boxes?

-By inserting these into the diagram, you will display how attributes and operations feed down through the system.
+Inserting these into the diagram will display how attributes and operations feed down through the system.
 You will be able to determine items that inherit from the higher-level objects.

-You will also work out if various UML objects must inherit values from elsewhere that you did not consider before following this process.
+You will also determine whether various UML objects must inherit values from elsewhere that you did not consider before following this process.

 Finally, at this stage, you should have a complete UML diagram.
-As you have attached every technical item, you can add notes and clarifications for others who may use it in the future.
-So long as you have the basics already listed, it would help if you ended up with a useful document for use by others.
+As you have attached every technical item, you can add notes and clarifications for others who may use it.
+So long as you have the basics already listed, it would help if you ended up with a useful document for others to use.

 More Learning

-Now you understand the basics of what a UML diagram is and what it takes to build one.
-You should now be good to go in discussing these concepts with your company.
+Now that you understand the basics of a UML diagram and what it takes to build one, you should be ready to discuss these concepts with your company.

-Be aware that there is far more to UML diagrams than we could fit in this article.
-For additional information on understanding technical concepts such as this, make sure to visit our blog.
+Be aware that there is far more to UML diagrams than this article can cover.
+For additional information on understanding technical concepts such as this, visit our blog.

 Jay Hunter